5 Best Debt Payoff Planner Apps

 Here are your next steps to creating a solid debt management plan:

-• Know What You’re Dealing With: Let’s face it, your approach to battling one mostly manageable circus monkey is going to be far different than going to war with the Planet of the Apes.
-This step may not be fun (and honestly, if it is, I’m curious about your definition of a good time) but you can’t come up with a payoff strategy if you aren’t clear about what you owe.
-Sit down and make a list of all of your debts, the balances owed and figure out which have the highest interest rates.
+Let's face it, your approach to battling one mostly manageable circus monkey is going to be far different than going to war with the Planet of the Apes.
+This step may not be fun (and honestly, if it is, you might be a Budget Nerd), but you can't come up with a payoff strategy if you aren't clear about what you owe.
+Sit down and make a list of all your debts, the balances owed, and figure out which have the highest interest rates.
+Then, you can set up a step-by-step plan and make an educated guess on a potential debt-free date, giving you something to work towards.

-• Stick With It: Achieving any goal requires focus.
+Achieving any goal requires focus.
 Whether you plan on sprinting to the debt payment finish line or making it a marathon, you need to find a way to stay on track.
-That’s why learning about the best apps to help pay off debt is your next move.
+That's why learning about the best apps to help pay off debt is your next move.

 The 5 Best Apps to Help Pay off Debt